-For the optimisation problem, we are investigating in this work, we use a gradient descent algorithm.
-During our initial investigation, we found that the \ac{GMI} easily converged to a local minimum.
-Therefore, we will focus on algorithms that are less likely to converge to local minima.
-Consequently, we dismissed the more popular algorithms, such as the first-order gradient descent and \ac{BFGS} \cite{Broyden1970Convergence,Fletcher1970Approach,Goldfarb1970Family,Shanno1970Conditioning}, and in this work, we focus on the trust-region algorithms\cite{Coleman1996,Byrd1987Trust,Byrd1996Analysis} where the Jacobian of the Jacobian, known as the Hessian, is estimated using a symmetric rank-one method\cite{Conn1991Convergence} as described in \cite[p.~146]{Nocedal2006Numerical}.
-Here, the optimisation step is chosen by
+For the optimisation problem, i.e., finding the locations of constellation points that maximise throughput, we used a gradient descent algorithm.
+Optimising the constellations for \ac{GMI} is a nonconvex problem and therefore the optimsation is affected by converging to a non-global minima.
+Although for nonconvex problems the derivative driven algorithms are not guaranteed to converge to global optima, we have have obtained good results.
+We have compared both ac{BFGS} \cite{Broyden1970Convergence,Fletcher1970Approach,Goldfarb1970Family,Shanno1970Conditioning} and trust-region optimisation algorithm and observed fewer local minima from the trust-region.
+In this work,we focused on the trust-region algorithms\cite{Coleman1996,Byrd1987Trust,Byrd1996Analysis} where the Jacobian of the Jacobian, known as the Hessian, is estimated using a symmetric rank-one method\cite{Conn1991Convergence} as described in \cite[p.~146]{Nocedal2006Numerical}.
+The optimisation step is described by

 where $\vect{x}_k$ is the constellation at step $k$ and the update $\vect{s}_k$ is determined by the trust-region sub-problem defined as